 So for the foreseeable future while we are doing nothing much more than boat work I will be adding a Throwback Thursday post in every week as well.
 Cataloging our trip so far, giving you that needed sense of travel and adventure, and for those of you that haven’t started with us from the beginning, catch you up on some of the most important or memorable parts of our travels.

 This week we wrap up our work with Serendipity after her accident and our way too long of a stay in St. Augustine.
 Don’t get us wrong, we really did love that town.
 You’d hear us say over and over “If we had to be stuck anywhere, we’re glad it was here”.
 But for an accident that we never planned on (are they ever?) and two months more of work than we expected after it did, we were ready to get cruising down to the Bahamas.
-Here’s a recap on our last month in the work yard as we put the ‘Dip back together and a list of all the repairs that went into her.

 You can find the original post here.